 16. Legendary Devil’s Backbone

 Or drive south on IH 35 to San Marcos and take RM 12 west.
 About 10 miles out of town, RM 12 suddenly veers north to Wimberley.
 You continue straight on RM 32.
 In less than 5 miles you begin to climb Devil’s Backbone.
 This is a long and rugged hill that helps define the Guadalupe River and Blanco River watersheds.
 The views from the roadside park at the top are wonderful.

 17. The Lost Pines

 East of Austin, Texas Highway 71 will take you to Bastrop.
 Drive through Bastrop and take Texas Highway 21 north (turn left); about 1 mile east you will come to Bastrop State Park – read our review of Bastrop State Park, one of our favorite State Parks.
 Park Road I connects Bastrop State Park to Buescher State Park.
 There is a stop between these parks that will give you great views of the area.
 Both of these parks are in the Lost Pines.

 Scenic Drives To See Wildflowers

 Different wildflowers bloom in all different seasons.
 For more information check the Texas Wildflower Season.
 Also check the newspapers or call the Wildflower Hotline, 512-832-4059 ext.
 4, starting about the middle of March through May, to determine the best areas for wildflowers.
-Especially in the spring – the prime time is usually the first 2 weeks in April – the views of blooming wildflowers in the Central Texas area can be glorious.
+This is especially true in the spring.
+Prime time is usually the first 2 weeks in April – the views of blooming wildflowers in the Central Texas area can be glorious.